What you need to know about CalSavers’ June 30 deadline

 An important deadline is on the horizon for California business owners.
 By June 30, 20221 employers with five or more employees are required to have a retirement plan in place for workers — either through a private-market option, like a 401(k), or through the state-run CalSavers program.

 If you’re a business owner, don’t worry — getting onboard with the mandate will only take a few minutes if you’re enrolling in CalSavers.
-For small businesses that choose to start a new 401(k), with providers like Guideline, it’s straightforward to get started and employers may be eligible for startup tax credits in addition to a $500 credit per year for three years when they include certain automatic enrollment provisions.
+For small businesses that choose to start a new 401(k), with providers like Guideline, it’s straightforward to get started and employers may be eligible for startup tax credits (see calculator below) in addition to a $500 credit per year for three years when they include certain automatic enrollment provisions.

 What is CalSavers?